asdiasx/LaunbaseModulo03/desafios_modulo03/README.md

 These are the purpose o other files to be customized:

-data.js : Links for each item of portfolio/courses.
+* data.js : Links for each item of portfolio/courses.
-menu.js : Links/Routes for each item of the header and footer.
+* menu.js : Links/Routes for each item of the header and footer.

-Finally, the .ico and .png files are for favorite and logo images customization.
+* .ico and .png files are for favorite and logo images customization.